Denise Jakows & Bob Koepka, Brooks Koepka’s Parents: 5 Fast Facts You Need to Know

 Widely quoted throughout, Jakows shares details about her life with her sons Brooks and golfer Chase.
 And was especially proud she got a ‘Momma mention.”
 She says while she’s a Brooks cheerleader, Brooks and Chase have done the same for her.

-2. Jakows, Former Florida TV News Anchor, Survived Breast Cancer With Help From Sons Brooks & Chase
+2. Jakows, a Former Florida TV News Anchor, Survived Breast Cancer With Help From Her Sons, Brooks & Chase

 After she and Bob Koepka’s divorce, Jakows raised Brooks and Chase and told Newsday that she knows better than anyone how strong and dedicated her son is.
 She said Brooks was her primary support when she was diagnosed in 2011 with with breast cancer and Brooks left school at Florida State University to help care for her and then Chase took over as Jakows endured and saw her way through chemotherapy.
 She is a breast cancer survivor.